-They are called Pole Buildings, Pole Barns, Pole Sheds.
-Depending on what part of the country you are in, they will probably be called one of those or some version of that.
+They are called Pole Buildings, Pole Barns, Pole Sheds, depending on what part of the country you are in.

 We call them Pole Buildings because that’s what they are.

 They are structures where the foundation is a series of poles rather than a slab or block.
 These structures are not just barns anymore either.
 The method of construction is called post-frame.

 Post Frame Construction has been around for a very long time.
 Post Frame Construction is unique in the way the foundation and framing differ from what many call conventional framing.

 This method of construction offers the best value per square foot of any residential framing method and can make anything you imagine a reality.

 Post-Frame Construction is one of the most flexible frame building systems available.
 This method of construction is versatile and it is the natural choice of construction for low-rise commercial and residential projects.

 Building Footing/Foundation – In a Pole Building, the foundation of the structure is the biggest difference versus traditional stick-built/stud-frame.
 Stick built buildings have a continuous concrete footing/foundation.
 In many applications, this is not important and drives the cost by 20-30%.
 The standard depth of the poles is 3 1/2’.
 In short, the foundation of a pole building is the poles (posts) whereas in stick-built buildings the foundation is a concrete slab that is poured before the building.
 In a pole building, a concrete slab can be poured after the building shell is constructed to make a floor.